Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 | OpenShift Virtualization | 4/5 | MTV (Migration Toolkit for Virtualization) | Kubernetes expertise required; full re-architecture |

-Every estimate above assumes you're migrating compute workloads.
-What most migration guides don't talk about: the hidden complexity lives in everything around the VMs.
-When you leave VMware, you're also migrating:
+Every estimate above assumes compute workload migration.
+The overlooked complexity lives in everything around the VMs.
+Leaving VMware also means migrating:

 - Disaster recovery configurations (vSphere Replication, SRM, Zerto integrations — all VMware-specific)